Cactusmania

 These Mammillaria have been pollinated artificially during the winter and spring and are now producing seed pods.
 Some have and can be expected to flower again.

 This picture shows the fruits of Mammillaria haageana ssp. schmollii (bottom of first picture).
 Immediately above to the right is M. formosa and to its left is M. clavidiae.
-Just visible in the right hand corner is a form of M. haageana found at Colonia De Los cruces, Puebla.
-On the left side is M. bocensis.
+Just visible in the right hand corner is a form of M. haageana found at Colonia De

 This picture shows the fleshy fruits of M. petrophila L. 052.
 This plant comes from Southern Baja California, Mexico.